 - Appropriately priced capital

-“Systemic racism still pervades financial systems in the United States.
-The newly launched report is an important and enlightening resource that our organization will learn from, and continue to use, in order to improve our own practices.” said Ellis Carr, president and CEO of Momentus Capital.
+“Systemic discrimination still pervades financial systems in the United States.
+The newly launched report (PDF) is an important and enlightening resource that our organization will learn from, and continue to use, in order to improve our own practices.” said Ellis Carr, president and CEO of Capital Impact Partners and CDC Small Business Finance, each part of the Momentus Capital branded family of organizations.